At a Glance

 Education Research

 1. Backward Design: This strategy, also known as Understanding by Design (UbD), begins with setting clear, human-centric goals and objectives.
-By first determining what students need to learn, educators can then plan the course content and activities that lead to these outcomes.
+By first determining what students need to learn, educators can plan the course content and activities that lead to these outcomes.

 2. Authentic Assessments: Assessing students through assignments that closely relate to real-world situations provides a more accurate measure of their ability to apply what they’ve learned in practical situations.
 This approach aligns with the work of Grant Wiggins, who emphasizes the value of assessments that require students to perform tasks that demonstrate meaningful application of essential knowledge and skills (1998).